hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/150_the_influence.md

 unfortunately we always forget: that is — "O man, have faith in yourself."
 That isle the way by which we can have faith in God.
-Whether you are an Advaitist or a dualist, whether you are a believer in the system of Yoga or a believer in Shankarâchârya, whether you are a follower of Vyâsa or Vishvâmitra, it does not matter much.
+Whether you are an Advaitist or a dualist, whether you are a believer in the system of Yoga or a believer in Shankarāchārya, whether you are a follower of Vyāsa or Vishvāmitra, it does not matter much.
 But the thing is that on this point Indian thought differs from that of all the rest of the world.
 Let us remember for a moment that, whereas in every other religion and in every other country, the power of the soul is entirely